Frequently Asked Questions

 Q: How are sabbatical leave requests handled?

-The University offers academic faculty members the possibility of sabbatical leaves at any time after six years have elapsed since the faculty member’s initial appointment or most recent sabbatical leave.
-October 1st is the deadline for sabbatical requests to reach the Provost’s office.
+The University offers academic faculty members the possibility of sabbatical leave at any time after six years have elapsed since the faculty member’s initial appointment or most recent sabbatical leave.
+October 1 is the deadline for sabbatical requests to reach the Provost’s Office.
 Please contact your department/college for more information and see the forms below.

 Q: Who handles tenure and promotion?

 The Provost is directly responsible for tenure and promotion decisions.
 The Executive Assistant to the Provost manages the process.
-The deadline for dossiers to arrive at the Provost’s office is December 15th.
+The deadline for dossiers to arrive at the Provost’s Office is December 15.
 For more information, please contact the dean of your college.

 Q:What is an Emeritus/Emerita Appointment?